khilang/khi/reference.md

   clashing with the closing tag.
 <#text>
 ```
-is a multiline quote with the label `quote`.
+is a text block with the label `text`.

 **Example:**
 `<#khi><#a><#>...<#><#a><#khi>` yields the text `<#a><#>...<#><#a>`.